aiminhTech/pkm/pages/JavaScript.md

 			- Then() nimmt als Argument eine Callback-Funktion entgegen, welche im Erfolgsfall mit dem Resultat der asynchronen Funktion aufgerufen wird.
 			- Catch() nimmt als Argument eine Callback-Funktion entgegen, welche im Exceptionfall mit der Excption der asynchronen Funktion aufgerufen wird.
+- ## `this` Keyword
+	- The value of the `this` keyword is the global object
+	- ### Regular Functions
+		- The value of the ==this== keyword is the object on which the function is invoked
+	- ### Arrow Functions
+		- The value of the ==this== keyword in an arrow function is determined by the lexical environment in which the arrow function was defined